jbarbosa26/training-manual/docs/06a_activity_create_file.md

 ### Activity: Edit Your File

-Now it is time to put an image and a caption into your file:
+Now it is time to put a caption into your file:

-1. Find your file, `##-USERNAME.md`.
+1. Find your file, `_slides/##-USERNAME.md`.
 1. Open your file in your favorite text editor.
 1. On line 6, replace the text with your caption.
 1. *Save* your file.